APSI Logo

 7. What does "zero-shot" mean in APSI?

-Zero-shot means APSI can estimate political stances without training on a labeled stance dataset for your specific task.
+Zero-shot means APSI can estimate political stances without training on a labelled stance dataset for your specific task.

 APSI runs a topic relevance pre-check.
 If the text does not strongly match political topic hypotheses (threshold 0.6), it returns no score.